1111 Canal St. | New Orleans

 504-862-7529 | anthonybeantheater.com

-“I Wanna Be Rich” (Nov.
+I’d Rather Be Rich (Nov.
 1-24).
-A world premiere, by Fred A. Roberts Jr. Friends show their true colors in a comedy that carries a lesson.
+A world premiere, by Fred A. Roberts Jr., in which a group of superficial friends show their true colors in a comedic quest to become rich that carries a lesson.

 Jefferson Performing Arts Society